darrengoulden/darrengdn/_posts/2020-09-04-hosting-your-own-alternate-dialling-instructions.markdown

 Once you have the files you can edit them and host them on your own webserver

-Visit the Pexip documentation site to review the full integration process [Integrating Microsoft Teams with Pexip Infinity](https://docs.pexip.com/admin/integrate_teams.htm)
+Visit the Pexip documentation site to review the full integration process [Integrating Microsoft Teams with Pexip Infinity](https://docs.pexip.com/admin/integrate_teams.htm){: .acustom }